RackunSec/Penetration-Testing-Grimoire/README.md

 * [*Privilege Escalation/privilege-escalation-resources.md*](https://github.com/weaknetlabs/Penetration-Testing-Grimoire/blob/master/Privilege%20Escalation/privilege-escalation-resources.md) - This is simply a list oof resources used often during a penetration test for ideas on the privilege escalation process.
 * [*Privilege Escalation/windows.md*](https://github.com/weaknetlabs/Penetration-Testing-Grimoire/blob/master/Privilege%20Escalation/windows.md) - This sheet serves as a resource for all processes commonly used to escalation privileges on a Microsoft Windows server.
 * [*Privilege Escalation/linux.md*](https://github.com/weaknetlabs/Penetration-Testing-Grimoire/blob/master/Privilege%20Escalation/linux.md) - This sheet serves as a resource for all processes commonly used to escalation privileges on a LINUX server.
 #### Tools
 * [*Privilege Escalation/Tools/linuxprivchecker.py*](https://github.com/weaknetlabs/Penetration-Testing-Grimoire/blob/master/Privilege%20Escalation/Tools/linuxprivchecker.py) - This is a mirror of a tool commonly used during the post-exploutation phase of the penetration test of a LINUX system.

+### Brute Force
+Brute force is a very noisy, brute-like, method for attacking something.
+In most cases it is credentials or authorizations during penetration testing.
+* [*Brute Force/thc-hydra.md*] (https://github.com/weaknetlabs/Penetration-Testing-Grimoire/blob/master/Brute%20Force/thc-hydra.md) - This cheat sheet contains syntax on how to use THC Hydra for attempting to brute force credentials used by several types of services on the target machine.

 ### Vulnerabilities:
 These cheat sheets are focused on identifiying and exploiting common vulnerabilities and misconfigurations, and post exploitation practices to gain further access or information in target systems during a penetration test.